AdriGHumanes/crud-node-express-mongoose-api/README.md

   * `PUT /contacts/:contactId` Update contact
   * `DELETE /contacts/:contactId` Delete contact

-In this case, you can use Postman (https://www.getpostman.com/) to test the API, however, another close goal is to create a web applicacion, using Angular for example, that can consume this API.
+You can use Postman (https://www.getpostman.com/) to test the API, however, another close goal is to create a web applicacion, using Angular for example, that can consume this API.